-House passes $25B in 'emergency' Post Office funding, Trump threatens veto
+House passes $25B in 'emergency' Post Office funding, White House threatens veto

 HOUSE DEMOCRATS PUSH FORWARD WITH $25B POST OFFICE BILL, GOP DISMISSES RARE SATURDAY VOTE AS A 'JOKE'

 Rep. Gerald Connolly, D-Va., said DeJoy is "a crony and major donor of the president."
-Together, they have waged a campaign to disrupt the timeliness of mail delivery and to erode public confidence in USPS that -- if successful -- would be "the largest voter suppression in American history since Jim Crow," Connolly said.
+Together, they have waged a campaign to disrupt the timeliness of mail delivery and erode public confidence in USPS that -- if successful -- would be "the largest voter suppression in American history since Jim Crow," Connolly said.

 Republicans dismissed the Democrats' election concerns as "conspiracy theory."
 GOP members said the Post Office is not in a crisis and can handle any uptick in volume from mail-in ballots, pointing to its $14 billion in available cash and access to a $10 billion loan from the Treasury.